kubetail-org/edge-csrf/packages/node-http/README.md

 ### Methods

 ```
-createCsrfMiddleware([, options]) - Create a new instance of Express middleware

-  * @param {object} options - The configuration options
-  * @returns {ReqestHandler} - The middleware

-createCsrfProtect([, options]) - Create a lower-level function that can be used inside Express middleware
+createCsrfProtect([, options]) - Create a function that can be used inside Node HTTP handlers
                                  to implement CSRF protection for requests

   * @param {object} options - The configuration options
-  * @returns {ExpressCsrfProtect} - The CSRF protection function
+  * @returns {NodeHttpCsrfProtect} - The CSRF protection function
 ```